Egypt Destination Guide

 Fiteer

-Flaky layered pastry similar to a pizza or pie that can be sweet or savory.
+A flaky, layered pastry similar to a pizza or pie, which can be sweet or savory.

 ๐Ÿฅฎ